jasonlyik/neurobench.ai/index.md

     # - label: "To learn more about our approach, check out our whitepaper on arXiv"
     #   url: "https://drive.google.com/file/d/1_4H7X8cSSGfDoHubb7cdAQ48VxhJdOAA/view?usp=sharing"
   caption: ""
-excerpt: "The NeuroBench project aims to drive progress in neuromorphic computing by defining benchmarks for neuromorphic algorithms and systems."
+excerpt: "NeuroBench is a framework for benchmarking neuromorphic computing algorithms and systems."

 sponsors_intro:
   - title: "Thanks to our lead supporters:"